Controlled Experiments on Dark-Matter Halo Structure and Galaxy Morphology I: What Sets Galaxy Sizes?: Methods

 \subsection{Halo parameters and simulation setups}

 Here we focus on the impact of halo structural parameters on galaxy size and keep the halo mass fixed at $10^{11}\Msun$.
 We choose this mass scale for several reasons.
 First, structural diversity of galaxies is expected to be maximal at this mass \citep[e.g.,][]{Cintio14,Oman15,Lazar24}.
-Second, characterizing galaxy sizes is a primary goal of this work, and cosmological simulations show that stable disc galaxies begin to emerge at approximately this halo mass \citep[e.g.,][]{Dekel20,Benavides25}.
-Third, although more massive haloes ($\sim10^{12}\Msun$) can also host stable discs, the influence of accreting supermassive black holes is, in principle, non-negligible at those masses, while a proper treatment of such effects is not yet fully captured by current subgrid prescriptions.
+Second, this mass lies near the low-mass side of the morphology transition identified in cosmological simulations: lower-mass galaxies are often kinematically hot or irregular, whereas well-developed rotationally supported discs become most common at somewhat higher galaxy and halo masses \citep[e.g.,][]{Clauwens18,Tacchella19,Dekel20,Liang25a,Benavides25}.
+Third, in the more massive Milky Way-scale haloes ($\sim10^{12}\Msun$), while discs are common, the influence of accreting supermassive black holes is, in principle, non-negligible.
+However, such effects are not yet fully captured by current subgrid prescriptions.

-That said, we have have verified with a set of test simulations spanning different halo masses that our models approximately reproduce key scaling relations, such as the stellar mass–halo mass relation, and exhibit the strongest cusp–core transitions in the halo mass regime characteristic of—and consistent with—those found in cosmological FIRE-2 simulations \citep{Lazar20}.
+That said, we have verified with a set of test simulations spanning different halo masses that our models approximately reproduce key scaling relations, such as the stellar mass–halo mass relation, and exhibit the strongest cusp–core transitions in the halo mass regime characteristic of—and consistent with—those found in cosmological FIRE-2 simulations \citep{Lazar20}.

 The parameters varied in our simulations are defined as follows. \begin{itemize}[leftmargin=*] \item \textbf{Halo concentration} is defined as $c_2=\Rv/r_{-2}$, where $r_{-2}$ is the radius at which the logarithmic density slope equals –2.
 DM haloes are initialized and fitted using the Dekel-Zhao (DZ) profile \citep{Freundlich20}, which introduces one additional degree of freedom relative to the \citet[][NFW]{Navarro97} profile and allows direct control of the logarithmic density slope of the halo.